mportesdev/mportesdev.github.io/_posts/2021-09-15-extending-pathlib-path-in-python.md

 path = CoolPath('/home/michal/python/scratches/')
 ```

-Good news is that an object has been constructed successfully without the
+Good news is that an object has been created successfully without the
 previously seen error.
 But does it do what we want it to?

 ```pycon